How and Why To Use Metronome

 - Don't stop unless it's a real train wreck.
 For minor problems, keep going - you're going to do the section, piece again.

-- Break the music down to a measure, line or section at a time before proceeding to the next measure.
+- Break the music down to a section, measure, line or two notes at a time before proceeding.
+Music is nothing then two moment in time — the current moment and the next moment

-- For difficult melodies, separate the rhythm from the notes and let the phrase monotone, as if it were one note.
+- For difficult melodies, separate the rhythm from the notes and learn the phrase monotone—as if it were one note.

-- Start the metronome and leave it on for your full practice session .
+- Start the metronome and leave it on for your entire practice session

 Your playing WILL NOT become Mechanical